MrPotato9048/COMPS381F-Group-Project---Image-Share/README.md

 A full page for viewing a post by a user.<br>
 User can view their latest post in index, while a link to create posts will be rendered to users without any posts.<br>
 In default, the user developer has a post.<br>
-Function within a post (not implemented yet):
+Function within a post:
-- Like
+- Like and dislike a post (like Instagram)
 - Posting a comment
-## Create/upload
+## Create/upload images
 User can upload an image to the database.<br>
 There are multiple error handlings:
 - No files being upload
 - File failed to be uploaded to the database
+## Searching
+User can search certain images posted by a specific uploader.<br>
+In default, images uploaded by all users will be displayed.
+## Profile
+User can view their own or other's profile.<br>
+Content:
+- User's name
+- User's description
+- User's latest post (if any)
+User can edit their username and/or description, as well as delete their account. (not implemented)